NYPL/nypl-library-card-app/README.md

 Follow the steps below to set up Playwright and run tests.

-Install Playwright locally by running the following commands:
+Install Playwright locally by running the following command:
 ```npx playwright install```

 Run all Playwright tests with